-Replacing these parts when damaged require the use of a few tools.
+Replacing these parts when damaged requires the use of a few tools.
 What tools you need to change brake pads and rotors, especially, can sometimes depend on your expertise.

 This article provides the details about the tools that you’ll need to replace the rotors and pads.
-Don’t forget, these two brake parts work hand in hand in conjunction with other components to produce an unassailable stopping power to your vehicle.
+Don’t forget, that these two brake parts work hand in hand in conjunction with other components to produce an unassailable stopping power for your vehicle.